moosetechnology/Famix-OpenTelemetry/README.md

   load: 'Value'
 ```

-A transformer, such as an instance of `OTelFamixValueLinker`, can be added to the importing pipeline to create a Value model.
+A transformer, such as an instance of `OTelFamixValueLinker`, can be added to the import pipeline to create a FamixValue model.
-The values can also be linked to the model of the application that produced them by configuring its given FamixValue importer.
+The values can also be linked to the model of the application that produced them by configuring the given FamixValue importer.
 In order to enable navigation between the traces and the values when inspecting entities, they must coexist in the same `FamixOTelValueModel`.

 ```st